arnoo/clutch/README.md

 This is the utility library I wrote as I was learning Common Lisp.
-I use it in all my projects, and it evolves as I require new utilities.
+It evolves as I require new utilities.

 Most functions should work pretty well on SBCL and ABCL, which are the two implementations I use regularly.
 There is code specific to other implementations, but it has never been tested.